 Truck drivers work long hauls, driving for many hours at a time.
 The pressure of meeting tight deadlines and strict quotas can put an enormous strain on them.
 The result is that many drivers resort to negligent and dangerous behavior, including driving while fatigued.

-The Federal Motor Carrier Safety Administration estimates that driver fatigue causes at least 13 percent of all commercial trucking accidents.
+The Federal Motor Carrier Safety Administration estimates that driver fatigue causes at least 13% of all commercial trucking accidents.
 These types of large truck accidents have severe consequences for the motorists caught in their path.
 Many studies link the effects of driving drowsy to those of drunk driving.
 Accidents involving drowsy truck drivers usually have serious consequences and cause life-threatening injuries.

-At DeMayo Law Offices, LLP, we are committed to helping victims of drowsy drivers get the justice and the compensation they deserve after an accident.
+At DeMayo Law Offices, we are committed to helping victims of drowsy drivers get the justice and the compensation they deserve after an accident.
 There is no excuse for risking the lives of people on North Carolina roads just because of a deadline.

 Our team of skilled lawyers can review your case and help you sort through your legal options for recovering compensation and holding the negligent driver or company accountable.
 The initial consultation is free.
 Call our office today at (704) 333-1000 to set up your consultation.
 Let us help you begin the process of healing and rebuilding your life.